 NMU maintains other collections, including the Central Upper Peninsula and NMU Archive, the Provost Collection of Student Art, the Special Collections of Olson Library and the Upper Peninsula Beaumier Heritage Center.
 These areas maintain their own policies and collections records, separate from the DeVos Art Museum.
 However, the DeVos Art Museum will, to the extent possible, advise, assist, and collaborate with faculty and staff responsible for the other NMU collections, but the DeVos Art Museum’s primary responsibility is for fine art and related historical items.

-DeVos Art Museum Access Procedure
+DeVos Art Museum Access Procedure, Procedure

 A. Outgoing Loans